Real estate investing has many benefits. You can make money through rental income or profits generated from the sale of your real estate.

 Best States To Invest in Real Estate Long Term

-Based on the local real estate market and local economy, these states are the best for traditional real estate investors who want income from a property and appreciation over the long term.
+Based on the local real estate market and economy, these states are the best for traditional real estate investors who want income from a property and appreciation over the long term.

 Georgia has the nation’s fourth lowest cost of living, with the median income being about 7 percent less than the national average.
 It also has a real estate appreciation rate of about 22 percent, which is one of the nation’s highest.